webpack-contrib/sass-loader/README.md

 ```

 It's important to prepend the path with only `~`, because `~/` resolves to the home directory.

 Webpack needs to distinguish between `bootstrap` and `~bootstrap` because CSS and Sass files have no special syntax for importing relative files.

 Writing `@import "style.scss"` is the same as `@import "./style.scss";`

 ### Problems with `url(...)`

 Since Sass implementations don't provide [url rewriting](https://github.com/sass/libsass/issues/532), all linked assets must be relative to the output.

-- If you pass the generated CSS on to the `css-loader`, all urls must be relative to the entry-file (e.g. `main.scss`).
+- If you pass the generated CSS on to the `css-loader`, all URLs must be relative to the entry-file (e.g. `main.scss`).
-- If you're just generating CSS without passing it to the `css-loader`, it must be relative to your web root.
+- If you're just generating CSS without passing it to the `css-loader`, URLs must be relative to your web root.

 You might be surprised by this first issue, as it is natural to expect relative references to be resolved against the `.sass`/`.scss` file in which they are specified (like in regular `.css` files).

 Thankfully there are two solutions to this problem:

-- Add the missing url rewriting using the [resolve-url-loader](https://github.com/bholloway/resolve-url-loader).
+- Add the missing URL rewriting using the [resolve-url-loader](https://github.com/bholloway/resolve-url-loader).
 Place it before `sass-loader` in the loader chain.

-- Library authors usually provide a variable to modify the asset path. [bootstrap-sass](https://github.com/twbs/bootstrap-sass) for example has an `$icon-font-path`.
+- Library authors usually provide a variable to modify the asset path. [bootstrap-sass](https://github.com/twbs/bootstrap-sass) for example, has an `$icon-font-path`.

 ## Options